VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 A guide to a healthier and fitter you!

 Cardiopulmonary fitness, often measured as VO2max, is a crucial marker of overall health and physical performance.
 VO2max refers to the maximum amount of oxygen your body can utilise during intense exercise.
 It’s a critical indicator of aerobic endurance and cardiovascular health.
-Improving VO2max can lead to better performance in sports, enhanced energy levels, reduced risk of chronic diseases and just feeling better, but, what is the best way to increase it?
+Improving VO2max can lead to better sports performance, enhanced energy levels, reduced risk of chronic diseases, and just feeling better, but what is the best way to increase it?

 In this blog, we’ll explore scientifically-backed strategies to boost your VO2max and highlight the role of Exercise Physiologists in helping you achieve optimal results.